lmc5440/tcm-project1/README.md

 ## Project Overview

-This project investigates the relationship between COVID-19 new deaths and vaccination rates across four countries: the United States, India, Germany, and Indonesia.
-The primary goal is to determine if higher vaccination rates correlate with lower mortality rates, providing insights for future pandemic preparedness.
+Our team conducted a comprehensive analysis investigating the relationship between COVID-19 mortality rates and vaccination implementation.
+We strategically selected four countries for our study: the United States, Germany, India, and Indonesia, allowing us to examine the impact across varying healthcare infrastructures and population densities.

----
+In our analysis, we focused on comparing pre-vaccination data (through December 31, 2020) with post-vaccination periods (January 1, 2021 - June 1, 2021).
+Using statistical methods and data visualization, we discovered compelling correlations between vaccination rates and mortality rates.

-## PRESENTATION DESCRIPT
+Our key findings revealed strong negative correlations between vaccination implementation and death rates in most of our studied countries.
+We found correlation coefficients of -0.583 for the United States, -0.523 for Germany, and -0.594 for Indonesia.
+Notably, India showed a divergent pattern with a positive correlation of 0.432, which we attribute to its unique challenges with population density and healthcare infrastructure constraints.

-"The purpose is to investigate the relationship between COVID-19 new deaths and vaccination rates in four countries: the United States, India, Germany, and Indonesia.
-The study collects useful data and employs statistical analysis to determine whether lower mortality rates are connected with higher vaccination rates."
+Through our statistical analysis, we demonstrated that countries with robust healthcare systems (the United States and Germany) achieved more effective vaccination programs and faster reductions in mortality rates.
+Conversely, we observed that nations with higher population densities and limited healthcare infrastructure (India and Indonesia) faced more significant challenges in their vaccination implementation.

 ## Goals [from presentation]